Hinsdale Central High School: History

 In 2009, Hinsdale Central was named the National School Of Character by the Character Counts! organization.

 In 2015, Hinsdale Central set a record, winning eight state athletic championships in a single season.
 The state championship teams included girls tennis, girls golf, boys wrestling, boys cross country, boys soccer, boys golf, boys swimming, and boys tennis.

 In April 2019, a $140 million referendum was passed that would renovate the buildings of Hinsdale Central High School and Hinsdale South High School.
 Many Hinsdale Central Students were in favor of the referendum, citing outdated infrastructure and mold, and supported the Vote Yes campaign.
 The referendum would be passed in April with nearly 60% of voters voting in favor of the referendum.

 In the years of 2021 and 2022, various construction projects within the referendum would be completed.
 In the summer of 2021, the Don Watson Aquatic Center replaced the old pool as the primary aquatics facility.
 The $20.5 million pool was mainly funded by the aforementioned 2019 referendum.
 The former pool was filled in and temporarily used as a multipurpose room.
 In addition, many classrooms received renovation and were fitted with new desks and chairs, whiteboards, carpets, and walls.
 In the spring of 2022, the Student Commons were constructed and replaced an old wing of the school that contained a few conference rooms.
 Within the Commons are a set of large steps that the administration referred to as the "Learning Stairs".
 The Activities Office and Counseling Department were also moved to section near the Student Commons.
 In the summer of 2022, more construction was completed.
 A new entrance on Grant Street known as the Grant Street Plaza replaced the old entrance to the old pool.
 A new band practice room was constructed.
 The multipurpose room from the 2021–2022 school year was converted to a gymnastics gym.
 The Student Cafeteria was also completely redone, with new floors and tables, as well as creating a new system of lunch lines.
 The basement of the school, where Career and Technical Education was taught, also received renovation, giving it wider spaces for woodworking, metalworking, and robotics classes.

 Academics

 In 2021, Hinsdale Central High School was rated the 52nd best public high school in the U.S. and ranked #7 in Illinois-based high schools by Newsweek magazine's annual "America's Best High Schools" feature.

 The Class of 2017 average SAT score was 1218, 8th in the state of Illinois.
-Hinsdale Central students are well-prepared for success, and flourishing in a challenging environment with a 13:1 student-to-teacher ratio.
+Hinsdale Central students, participating in an academically rigorous environment with a 13:1 student-to-teacher ratio.